eukurapov/Photos/README.md

 # Photos

-App shows albums from _some_service_ using its API.
+App shows albums and photos from Facebook using its API.

 * Swift
 * UIKit